sshevlyagin/developers.strava.com/README.md

     $ java -cp codegen/target/static-html-codegen-1.0.0.jar:$(brew --prefix swagger-codegen)/libexec/swagger-codegen-cli.jar io.swagger.codegen.Codegen -i static/swagger/swagger.json -c config/strava-html.json -l strava-html -o content/docs

 This will generate the documentation in the location expected by the site.

+### Troubleshooting

+Failing to escape JSON-restricted characters can prevent documentation from compiling.
+If the documentation compiles successfully for master but not for your local branch, double-check that you escaped all [JSON-restricted characters](http://www.json.org/) on your local branch.

 ## Content & Organization